 3. Always provide a ‘bail out’ option

-So on any self service page, provide an option to escalate the issue to another channel such as live chat or phone.
+So on any pages for self service tools, provide an option to escalate the issue to another channel such as live chat or phone.
 That way those customers who don’t find it as easy to navigate will still have the option to complete their task.

 4. Measure the effectiveness of digital support content and channels